Typical Freight Goals

-The main goals for most organisations can be broadly placed under the overarching goal of increased profits.
-This ultimate goal ensures the success and longevity of your business for the benefit of your customers, suppliers, stakeholders, and employees.
+The main freight goals for most organisations can be broadly placed under the overarching business strategy of increased profits.
+This ultimate business strategy ensures the success and longevity of your business for the benefit of your customers, suppliers, stakeholders, and employees.

 There are two main methods for achieving this: Increase Pricing and Reduce Costs; both increase your margins.
 An increase on pricing is generally harder to achieve because customers will readily look elsewhere if there is not strong, clearly communicated evidence for a higher level of value.